vycoder/portfolio/src/blogs/2018/weird-javascript.md

 Currying, is widely used in Functional style of programming.
 We could also create the same behavior by exploiting closures that will be discussed in the next sections.

 ##### Function Overloading
-Javascript has no function overloading capabilities because Functions are treated are objects, unlike in other languages.
-It's still possible to convey an overloading concept buy utilizing default parameters:
+Javascript has no function overloading capabilities because functions are treated as objects, unlike in other languages.
+Javascript doesn't care about the number of parameters, it just care about the name of the function you're trying to invoke.
+If your function expect 2 parameters but you only pass 1 argument, the second parameter will be `undefined`.
+Likewise, if you expect 2 parameters and you pass 3 arguments, you'll just have no straightforward way to access the third parameter (unless you access the built-in `arguments` property a functions have).
+It's still possible to convey a somewhat cleaner overloading concept by utilizing default parameters:

 ```javascript
 function greet(firstName, greeting = "Hi", question="How are you?") {